mariopoeta/aws-lambda-awsgreengrass-mongodb/README.md

-After finishing my PoC with AWS Greengrass with PLC i was cuirous if i could use it with a local database, i choosed mongoDB.
+After finishing my PoC of AWS Greengrass with PLC i was curious if i could use it with a local database, i choosed mongoDB.

 ![ABB PLC](PLC.jpg)